 There are several steps in the creation of a Mouton Fur.
 First, the lamb must grade out to ‘Mouton potential’.
 Only one in one hundred lambs will have the dense, soft, and uniform fleece necessary for Mouton.
 When the raw pelt is shipped to the tannery, it is graded again, and about 15% of the Mouton candidates are rejected at this point.
 Acceptable pelts are tanned, then heat treated to make the wool fibers even more water-resistant and straight, and extremely soft and glossy.
 The fleece is sheared to a uniform length of 5/8 inches (1.6 cm) and dyed.
 Our favorite color is a rich BROWN, but BLACK, WHITE and GRAY are also available.

 Wool, and therefore Mouton as well, is considered by the medical profession to be hypoallergenic.

 Mouton cannot be washed, because of the leather, but does resist soiling fairly well.
 If necessary, it can be cleaned by professionals who launder furs.

 Because these are lamb pelts, they vary in size.
 Pelts average slightly over 10 square feet.
 We’ll select the nicest pelts in our inventory for filling these orders.
 Please remember the Mouton is a natural product and there is some variability.

 Lastly, we are fine with anyone contacting the tannery, The Nugget Company, directly.
-I'm not sure what their price will be, or if they will still take retail orders.
-You are welcome to tell them WeatherWool referred you, but I don't know that will help or not.
+I'm not sure what their price will be, and last I heard the minimum order was 15 pelts.
+You are welcome to tell them WeatherWool referred you, but I don't know whether that will help or not.
 Either way, Colin (+1-210-872-9575) is a very friendly fellow.